 You can use this recipe in place of ANY crust recipe when you are making a homemade pie.
 If a recipe tells you to use a store bought crust, this recipe is perfect for replacing it and making a homemade crust.

-How to Store Homemade Pie Crust
+How long does Unbaked Homemade Pie Crust last?

 Once you have made the pie crust you can store it in the fridge for up to 3 days or in the freezer for up to 3 months.